robdenroche/indelGeneralizer/README.md

 INSTALLATION AND REFERENCES
 The indelGeneralizer requires a bioperl module in order to index and pull bases from your fasta reference.
 Bioperl is available here: www.bioperl.org

-Naturally you will also require a fasta reference, many of which can be found here: ucsc download?
+Naturally you will also require a fasta reference, many of which can be obtained from UCSC here: http://hgdownload.soe.ucsc.edu/downloads.html .
 Due to the current implementation, your fasta reference must have one file per chromosome all placed in the same directory.
 The format of your chromosome names in your input must match the names of your files (if you use chr12, you'll need a chr12.fa; for 12 you'll need 12.fa).

 Once you have bioperl and a proper fasta reference you should be able to run the script as is!